Timmoth/AsyncMonolith/docs/quickstart.md

         MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next batch is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next batch is processed ProcessorBatchSize = 5, // The number of messages to process in a single batch ConsumerMessageProcessorCount = 2, // The number of concurrent consumer message processors to run in each app instance
         ScheduledMessageProcessorCount = 1, // The number of concurrent scheduled message processors to run in each app instance
-    });
+        DefaultConsumerTimeout = 10 // The default number of seconds before a consumer will timeout });
 ```